RealKinetic/locust_k8s/Blog_part_1.md

 ## Test Server

 I have a repo created that we will build out as we go.
 Within that repo you will find an example_server binary that was written in Go.
-You can either directly grab that binary here: TODO.
-Or you can clone the repo with the following command: TODO
+You can either directly grab that binary [here](https://github.com/RealKinetic/locust_k8s/blob/49b221e52484c6e0d165490a3dbbf1fe4d2f9dce/example_server).
+Or you can clone the repo with the following command: `git clone git@github.com:RealKinetic/locust_k8s.git`

 Here is the Go code behind the file.
 It is also included in the repo if you would like to make changes or do not trust running a binary from the Internet.
 To build the go file run: `$ go build example_server.go`